 • Document Production.
 There are several facets to this type of discovery.
 First you will have to warm your foreign client to the idea that he or she will have to provide internal company documents to the other side.
 Second, you will need to explain a document retention policy to your client, such that documents are preserved as evidence.
 Third, you will need to explain how e-discovery works, i.e., that documents in electronic form are treated the same as paper documents.

 The process of educating your foreign client on the existence of, and major provisions of U.S.-style discovery can be daunting.
-An experienced legal translation service with interpreters providing services in Tamil, Somali, Sinhala, Amharic, Mandarin, Japanese, Nepali, Russian, Cantonese, Bengali, Spanish, Arabic, Sinhalese, Nyanja, Mongolian, Tagalog, Oromo, Kunama, Malayalam, Ngambay, Krahn, Dinka, Hausa, Anuak, Tibetan, Sudanese Arabic, Telugu, Thai, Armenian, Indonesian, Swahili, Tigrinya, can help.
+An experienced legal translation service with interpreters providing services in Thai, Tamil, Somali, Sinhala, Amharic, Mandarin, Japanese, Nepali, Russian, Cantonese, Bengali, Spanish, Arabic, Sinhalese, Nyanja, Mongolian, Tagalog, Oromo, Kunama, Malayalam, Ngambay, Krahn, Dinka, Hausa, Anuak, Tibetan, Sudanese Arabic, Telugu, Thai, Armenian, Indonesian, Swahili, Tigrinya, can help.
 Our legal translation services by certified legal translators with experience in video deposition interpreting services via Zoom and in-person on-site deposition interpreting services are uniquely suited to help with preparing a foreign client for the discovery process.
 Email us today to find out how our translators for lawyers can assist you in-person or remotely, via video conference or telephone, during deposition prep meeting with your non-English-speaking client in patent infringement litigation, international copyright litigation, transnational estate litigation, lawsuits against airlines and cruise lines, and other kinds of disputes.
 We also provide legal translation services to ensure that your non-English-speaking clients have an opportunity to review their discovery interrogatory responses in their native language.